Lhota pod Radčem

 Lhota pod Radčem is a municipality and village in Rokycany District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.
-The folk architecture in the centre of the village is well preserved and is protected by law as a village monument zone.
+The folk architecture in the centre of the village is well preserved and is protected as a village monument zone.

 Lhota pod Radčem lies approximately 13 km north-east of Rokycany, 26 km east of Plzeň, and 59 km south-west of Prague.